Eilat Spring Migration Festival

 Non-UK Residents: We are more than happy to sign you up for this event, payment can only be made by credit card and a 2% surcharge will apply.

-Price includes: Accommodation in standard twin-bedded rooms with private facilities on a half board basis at the Isrotel Agamim, bird checklist and the services of local English speaking expert leaders & guides, six days guided-birding shuttle bus pass and specialty tours, attendance at evening lectures and presentations including the welcome dinner.
+Price includes: Accommodation in standard twin-bedded rooms with private facilities on a half board basis at the Royal Beach Hotel (6 nights) and Ganim Hotel (1 night), bird checklist and the services of local English speaking expert leaders & guides, six days guided-birding tours, optional attendance at evening lectures and presentations.

-Price excludes: Flights to Tel Aviv (currently available from London Heathrow from £395 return, depart 18th March at 2230 and arrive Tel Aviv early morning on the 19th, return on the 26th from Tel Aviv early evening and arrive back at Heathrow at 2045 - the Tel Aviv to Eilat sector, and v.v, will be by chartered bus*), extra nights in Eilat if required, optional non-birding excursions, travel insurance, lunches, drinks and items of a personal nature.
+Price excludes: Flights to Eilat Ovda direct from London Luton from £220pp return (visit monarch.co.uk) or flights to Tel Aviv (currently available from London Heathrow from £399 return depart 14th March at 2230 and arrive Tel Aviv early morning on the 15th, return on the 22nd from Tel Aviv early evening and arrive back at Heathrow at 2045 - the Tel Aviv to Eilat sector, and v.v, will be by chartered bus*), extra nights in Eilat if required, optional non-birding excursions, travel insurance, lunches, drinks and items of a personal nature.

 Birding only packages